Insurance Pricing Analyst: Future Proof Your Pricing Talent Strategy During a Digital Transformation 🕳️

 Experimental economists and psychologists have tested LinkedIn and CVs on multiple types of demographic backgrounds and countries.

 - There are zero correlations between someone’s CV and their performance in the job.

-- LinkedIn profiles with none white sounding names applying for jobs in Anglo Saxon countries need to seen 40-70% percent more than people with Anglo Saxon sounding names to get the same level of call back for an interview.
+- LinkedIn profiles with none white-sounding names applying for jobs in Anglo-Saxon countries need to see 40-70% more than people with Anglo-Saxon sounding names to get the same level of a callback for an interview.

 - Women also get a harder time getting callbacks from businesses in male-dominated industries and the reverse is also true.

 THAT THE ONE CLICK APPLICATION IS COMMODITISING EXECUTIVE SEARCH

 Recruiters are now wasting too much time and money sorting through lots of unsuitable CVs and applications that were never that interested or suitable for the job in the first place – while all the high calibre applicants are left waiting and waiting for callbacks.

 The oversimplification of the application process (i.e., one click and no qualification) has increased the number of applicants received as it was meant to do, but it has also reduced the quality of hire and extended the average length of hiring by over 26 days.

 Due to the ease of application (i.e., one button and send CV) more candidates are now applying for multiple positions with one click.
 However, the problem is that most applicants were never interested in the role in the first place.
 They were trying to find out details about potential employers, from salaries to career paths and company culture.

 All the while the average recruiter is now spending nearly one-quarter of their time screening lots of unsuitable applications.
 Meanwhile, all the good candidates are waiting and waiting for their applications to be screened.